Huntington Lake Overnight Camp

 What makes this program unique?

 In the education world, study after study have shown that as class sizes are reduced, student performance improves.
 And those gains are stronger the longer the child participates.
 It’s the same in the camping world.
-All the typical benefits of a summer camp cabin group are here – acceptance, connection, and excitement.
-Our small camp size supercharges that feeling of belonging and empowerment as other counselors and camp leadership focus on the child as an individual.
+All the core Kennolyn beliefs are here – acceptance, connection, and excitement.
+The small camp size supercharges that feeling of belonging and empowerment as other counselors and camp leadership focus on the child as an individual.
 Like small classes, a small camp gets down to the needs of each child and improves their emotional and interpersonal intelligence.
-And the small size allows the child to have the confidence to speak up without the competition of a larger group knowing they’ll get instant feedback.
-Along the way, campers discover they have the TIME and BANDWIDTH to express (and sometimes form) their own unique individual identity.
+And the small size allows campers to have the confidence to speak up without the competition of a larger group.
+Along the way, campers discover they can express (and sometimes form) their own unique individual identity.

 Our program has been designed to reinforce the value of a small camp size with opportunities for your child to just be themselves such as: